Mastering Project Workflow

-In a Tamr project, curator is the role given to subject matter experts who compose business rules and apply or reject the validation responses made by other team members.
+Curator is the role given to subject matter experts who compose business rules and apply or reject the validation responses made by other team members.

 When you are a curator for a mastering project, you: